John Cassaday

 Both Marvel Comics and DC Comics include many of Cassaday's iconic images in their marketing, and in their art and poster book collections.
 Marvel Comics-based animated films have made extensive use of his art.
-He has received multiple Eagle and Eisner Awards and nominations for his work.
+He received multiple Eagle and Eisner Awards and nominations for his work.

-Early career
+Early life

-A self-taught illustrator, Cassaday has listed his influences as, among others, NC Wyeth, classic pulp magazine-culture iconography, and popular music.
+Johnny Mac Cassaday was born on December 14, 1971, in Fort Worth, Texas.
+A self-taught illustrator, Cassaday listed his influences as, among others, NC Wyeth, classic pulp magazine-culture iconography, and popular music.
+Cassaday studied film in school, calling it "an equal passion to comics."